KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     7 SET : everything ( - ) PAGE glyph @ addr $FF0000 matrix
     8 SET     0 0 cursor ;

-That should be all we need to get the fatbit code to start drawing the matrix.
-Getting to *keep* drawing the right bits in the matrix is the next thing we need to change.
+That should be all we need to get the fat-bit code to start drawing the matrix.
+Getting it to *continue* drawing the right bits in the matrix is the next thing we need to change.

     110 LIST
     11 SET     1280 + SWAP 256 + SWAP NEXT 2DROP ;

 Finally we need to provide a way of "running" the font editor with the provided glyph number.
-Let's have it print an error if the glyph number is not valid; otherwise, just set the glyph and invoke `everything` then `main`.
+We'll just set the lowest 8-bits of the glyph and invoke `everything` then `main`.

     104 LIST
-    5 SET : design ( n - ) glyph ! everything main ;
+    5 SET : design ( n - ) 255 AND glyph ! everything main ;

 We should now be in a position to test everything.